siliconprime-khanhnguyen/dropin-doc/dropin/monitor.md

 Local        | x | x
 Dev          | Trace - Deployed | Trace - Deployed (no change)
 QA           | New Relic - Deployed | New Relic - Deployed
-QA research  | NR - Deployed | NR
+QA research  | NR - Deployed | NR - Deployed
 Staging      | NR - Deployed | NR - Pre-Deployed
-Staging Demo | T - Config deployed (Code will be updated in future release) | T Production   | NR - Config deployed (Code will be updated in future release) | NR
+Staging Demo | T - Config deployed (Code will be updated in future release) | T - Config deployed (Code will be updated in future release)
+Production   | NR - Config deployed (Code will be updated in future release) | NR - Config deployed (Code will be updated in future release)

 ## API
 ### Pull Requests